-- An Overview

-Education Ecology is not environmental education.
-It is a planetary imperative for a World at Risk.
-It's goals are to think globally with action, which can only be local at a community level of organization.
+Education Ecology is not environmental education in any usual sense such as an Environmental Biology class.
+It is, rather, a planetary imperative for a World at Risk.
+It's goals are to think globally with actionable ideas, which can only be locally implemented at a community level of organization.
+Think globally, Act Locally.
 There is a need for the human species to recognize that what has served human adaptation, satisfaction and governance in the past cannot be a foundation for the future; to believe it can is insanity or absurd.
 This is particularly true for schools and the whole notion of schooling as a suitable path for education Schools will be obsolete as education evolves beyond the mandates of an industrial model built to serve the fading industrial age.
 The Anthropocene arrived with the industrial revolution and some 200 years later our very survival demands evolution of human consciousness beyond the mythic and magical, even rational, thinking of the past toward an ecology of mind that is integral and consistent with a planetary imperative of stewardship.
-Getting into the future will not be for the faint of heart or for those who are fearful of new ideas.
+Getting into the future will not be for the faint of heart or for those who are fearful of the new ideas that will solve the problems we, humans, have created on this earth.
+Think globally, Interact regionally, Act locally.
+Ask Questions!
+What do you mean?
+How do you know?
+What difference does it make?
+These three questions, judiciously and creatively applied in conversation, can form a productive dialogue.
+Dialogue is a foundation for the learning that will be essential for our planetary future.